 Award amount: Up to $1,500 per year, which may be renewed for a maximum of four years.

 Enrollment required: A minimum of 6 credit hours

-Application: NEALP application forms are available on the Ohio Department of Education's website.
+Application: NEALP application forms are available on the Ohio Department of Higher Education's website.
 Applications are available beginning January 1 and must be submitted by July 15 preceding the fall semester.
-Students must complete the Free Application for Federal Student Aid. before submitting the NEALP application.
+You must complete the Free Application for Federal Student Aid before submitting the NEALP application.

 The C.E.
 Schell Foundation Loan is a no-interest loan provided through funds from the C.E.
 Schell Foundation.
 You may be offered up to $500 per semester, for up to a cumulative maximum of $2,000 per student.
 Funding is highly limited.
 Students are offered the loan at the discretion of the Office of Financial Aid, with priority to students who, due to highly extenuating circumstances, are unable to cover their educational expenses with other financial aid programs.
 Students must also complete the Free Application for Federal Student Aid.

 The C.E.
 Schell Foundation requires students to meet the following criteria: